stuffo/scaleway-archkernel/README.md

 There seems to be a kernel bug in kernel > 4.5 and the kernel will crash on reboots while trying to disconnect nbd devices.
 You need to do a hard reset via the Scaleway GUI when this happens as the system will hang afterwards.

+Currently the only working kernel with KEXEC support on Scaleway seems to be the default 4.5.7-std-4 kernel.